polyfy/polylith/next-release.md

 ### Issues and PRs:
 - Filter on libraries in the libs command, issue [558](https://github.com/polyfy/polylith/issues/558)
 - Report libraries using different versions in the workspace, issue [562](https://github.com/polyfy/polylith/issues/562)
+- Use configuration passed in by -Sdeps, issue [574](https://github.com/polyfy/polylith/issues/574)

 ### Doc updates